 - 1. Only members who are awarded a PAC scholarship will be eligible for a Supplemental In-House Scholarship.
 The co-op may award a Supplemental In-House Scholarship of any amount up to a maximum of 25% of the quarterly tuition. - 2.
-Members may request a Supplemental In-House Scholarship by notifying the All-School Treasurer of their interest once they have received a PAC scholarship for the upcoming quarter.
-ALL such requests will remain anonymous (except to the Assistant Treasurer, All-School Treasurer and Parent Educator). - 3.
-Supplemental In-House Scholarships must be applied for in writing to the All-School Treasurer for approval by the All-School Board.
-This will be done on a quarterly basis in conjunction with the PAC scholarships.
-At the All-School Board meeting, requests are kept anonymous.
+Members will automatically be considered for a Supplemental In-House Scholarship if they receive a PAC scholarship.
+ALL scholarships will remain anonymous to everyone except to the Assistant Treasurer, All-School Treasurer and Parent Educator.